 It only makes sense, since they’re the only ones who can afford such huge investments.
 Ordinary citizens could never amass enough resources to feed these mythical creatures.

-The unicorn status belongs to only those select few companies which pass the billion valuation mark.
 In 2013, you couldn’t find more than 40 unicorns in the world.
 But by 2022, their number grew to a whopping 900 unicorn companies.
 In total, they’re worth about 3.5 trillion dollars.

 Apart from Facebook and Google, some of the most famous unicorn startups include Instacart, Robinhood, Airbnb, and Epic Games.